antonio59/aafairshare/docs/development-tools.md

 ## GitHub Actions Workflows

 The project uses GitHub Actions for automation of various tasks.
 These workflows are defined in the `.github/workflows/` directory.

-### Database Backup Workflow

-The `db-backup.yml` workflow handles automated database backups:

-- **Schedule**:
-  - Daily schema-only backup at 1:00 UTC
-  - Weekly full backup on Sundays at 2:00 UTC

-- **Manual Trigger**:
-  - Can be run manually with choice of backup type (schema or full)

-- **Features**:
-  - Runs the database backup script from `scripts/db-backup.js`
-  - Stores backups in GitHub Artifacts for short-term retention
-  - Uploads backups to S3 for long-term storage
-  - Sends Slack notifications on failure

-- **Configuration**:
-  This workflow requires several secrets to be configured in the GitHub repository:
-  - Supabase credentials
-  - Database connection details
-  - AWS credentials for S3 access
-  - Slack webhook for notifications

-To view or modify this workflow, see `.github/workflows/db-backup.yml`.